The detail

 Talking to people about the building blocks of their lives - their car, their home comforts, how much they can give their family, the kind of holidays they’ll have - helps them to engage with their pension.

-What the standards mean for people in the uk
+What the Standards mean for people in the uk

-Pension saving has changed significantly over the past decade, with automatic enrolment, master trusts, reforms to annual allowances and changes to the way we access our money.
+Pension saving has changed significantly over the past decade, with auto enrolment, master trusts, reforms to annual allowances and changes to the way we access our money.
+We’ve created the Standards to take stock of where retirement saving is and inspire people to engage with their retirement savings.

 We recommended a set of Retirement Living Standards for the UK in our July 2018 report, ‘Hitting the Target: A vision for retirement income adequacy’, which followed a consultation we ran with the pensions industry to find ways to give people a better income in retirement.

 We then partnered with researchers at Loughborough University’s Centre for Research in Social Policy.
-They developed the Minimum Income Standard, funded by the Joseph Rowntree Foundation, which is the basis for our minimum standard.
+They developed the Minimum Income Standard, funded by the Joseph Rowntree Foundation, which is the basis for our Minimum Standard.

-Between them, the focus groups pulled together a list of the goods, services and activities that they believed to provide our three standards of living in retirement.
-The work was extensive – here are all the items that go into the standards:
+Between them, the focus groups pulled together a list of the goods, services and activities that they believed to provide our three Standards of living in retirement.
+The work was extensive – here are all the items that go into the Standards:

 House